dadebertolino/Adafruit-GFX-Library/README.md

 BSD license, check license.txt for more information.
 All text above must be included in any redistribution.

+This is a hard custom version, so I can't warrant that runs as expeted.
+If you do not allow previous statement, please do not use it.

 Recent Arduino IDE releases include the Library Manager for easy installation.
 Otherwise, to download, click the DOWNLOAD ZIP button, uncompress and rename the uncompressed folder Adafruit_GFX.
 Confirm that the Adafruit_GFX folder contains Adafruit_GFX.cpp and Adafruit_GFX.h.
 Place the Adafruit_GFX library folder your ArduinoSketchFolder/Libraries/ folder.
 You may need to create the Libraries subfolder if its your first library.
 Restart the IDE.

 # Useful Resources